We are Perspective Shifters

 The primary types of permanent life insurance are whole life, universal life and indexed universal life.
 The cash value of permanent life insurance grows at a guaranteed rate.
 Indexed universal life insurance also contains savings and a death benefit, but it features more flexible premium options and its earnings are based on the performance of the selected indices (ex.
 S&P 500).

 Here at Re'nita LaRae Financial we look at permanent life insurance as high yield savings account, but not an investment.
 The IRS does not consider permanent life insurance to be an asset, so the cash grows tax free and it's non-taxable upon withdrawal.
-Check out our infinite banking strategy.

 Is there an exam for life insurance?